Eric-Chung-0511/Learning-Record/General Helpers/README.md

 - **plot_loss_curves**: Plot the training and validation loss and accuracy curves.
 Useful for analyzing the performance of the model over epochs and identifying overfitting or underfitting.
 [View Example](https://github.com/Eric-Chung-0511/Learning-Record/blob/main/General%20Helpers/Examples/Convolutional_neural_networks_in_tensorflow.ipynb)

+- #### pred_and_plot:
-- **pred_and_plot**: Make a prediction using the model and plot the image with the predicted class as the title.
+  Make a prediction using the model and plot the image with the predicted class as the title.
 Useful for visualizing model predictions in an intuitive way.
 [View Example](https://github.com/Eric-Chung-0511/Learning-Record/blob/main/General%20Helpers/Examples/Convolutional_neural_networks_in_tensorflow.ipynb)

 ### 🌟 Benefits